Telemetry

 Catalog

-Every oleander organization is provisioned a private Apache Iceberg REST catalog namedoleander, backed by Lakekeeper and stored on S3.
+Every oleander organization is provisioned a fully managed Iceberg catalog namedoleander.default.
 It exposes a standard Iceberg REST endpoint, making it natively compatible with Spark, DuckDB, and any Iceberg-aware tool.

-The catalog contains two namespaces out of the box:
+The catalog contains two namespaces out of the box, or you can register your own:

 | Namespace | Purpose |